When did my daughter start thinking she was fat?

 It began with the need to cover up her leotard at gymnastics.

-My three girls ran into the gym and started peeling off their sweatpants and shirts.
+My girls ran into the locker room and started peeling off their sweatpants and shirts.
 Out of the corner of my eye, I noticed her, still fully dressed, fiddling with her shoelaces.
 “Can I leave on my pants?” she asked.

 I chalked it up to the gym feeling a bit chilly.
 Soon, she started wearing her pants and a shirt over the leotard until she eventually refused to even put on a leotard for class.

 When the warm weather arrived, the layers remained.
-She loves gymnastics, but no amount of coaxing would get her back into her form fitting sparkly leotard.
+She loved gymnastics, but no amount of coaxing would get her back into her form fitting sparkly leotard.

-Looking at my beautiful daughter, I want to protect her.
+Looking at my beautiful daughter, I wanted to protect her.
 Did a classmate say something to make her feel inferior?

-We work to slowly rebuild the self esteem that has somehow been lost.
+With a new mindset, we worked to slowly rebuild the self esteem that had somehow been lost.

-Summer brings with it tank tops and shorts, pool parties and bathing suits.
-What will she do when invited out to swim?
+Spring turned to summer, which brought with it tank tops and shorts, pool parties and bathing suits.
+What would my daughter do when invited out to swim?

-Unwrapped from her towel, she is once again confident and carefree.
-Her bathing suit clings to her curves as she cartwheels across the grass.
+Unwrapped from her towel, she was once again confident and carefree.
+Her bathing suit clung to her curves as she cartwheeled across the grass.